1. SAP Glossary

 3. simplified acquisition threshold

-What is simplified acquisition threshold in SAP PSM-GPR - Procurement for Public Sector?
+What is 'simplified acquisition threshold' in SAP PSM-GPR - Procurement for Public Sector?

-SAP Term: simplified acquisition threshold
+simplified acquisition threshold - Overview

-The simplified acquisition threshold (SAT) is a dollar amount set by the Federal Acquisition Regulation (FAR) that determines when a purchase must be made using simplified acquisition procedures.
+• Key Concepts: The simplified acquisition threshold (SAT) is a dollar amount set by the Federal Acquisition Regulation (FAR) that determines when a purchase must be made using simplified acquisition procedures.
 The SAT is currently set at $250,000 for most purchases.
 When the purchase price exceeds the SAT, more complex procurement procedures must be followed.

-In SAP PSM-GPR Procurement for Public Sector, the simplified acquisition threshold is used to determine when a purchase must be made using simplified acquisition procedures.
+How to use it: In SAP PSM-GPR Procurement for Public Sector, the simplified acquisition threshold is used to determine when a purchase must be made using simplified acquisition procedures.
 When the purchase price exceeds the SAT, more complex procurement procedures must be followed.

-When making a purchase that exceeds the SAT, it is important to ensure that all of the necessary procurement procedures are followed in order to ensure compliance with the FAR.
+Tips & Tricks: When making a purchase that exceeds the SAT, it is important to ensure that all of the necessary procurement procedures are followed in order to ensure compliance with the FAR.

-For more information on the simplified acquisition threshold and other procurement regulations, please refer to the Federal Acquisition Regulation (FAR).
+Related Information: For more information on the simplified acquisition threshold and other procurement regulations, please refer to the Federal Acquisition Regulation (FAR).

-Related SAP Glossary Terms
+simplified acquisition threshold - Related SAP Terms

 Rating